Selsion/DSPMods/DSPOptimizations/README.md

 If you have any bugs or issues to report, then either contact me on discord at Selsion#0769, or raise an issue on this github page.

 ## Changelog
+- v1.1.17
+	- fixed bug introduced by recent DSP update v0.10.30
+	- fixed issue where a process filter may prevent the mod from working with an Xbox Game Pass version of DSP
 - v1.1.16
 	- fixed bug with calculating sphere power
 - v1.1.15